-If you’re on a tight budget though, there are several places that offer spectacular views for free.
-Here are seven of the best FREE spots to catch breathtaking views of New York City.
+Where can I watch the New York Skyline for free?
+If you’re on a tight budget, there are several places that offer spectacular views for free.
+Here are seven of the best views in NYC for free!

 - 10 ways to visit NYC on a budget

 - What is the best sightseeing pass for New York?

 - Visiting New York for the first time?
 10 tourist mistakes to avoid

 One of my favourite things to do when visiting New York City is to walk across the Brooklyn Bridge.
 To get the best view, start on the Brooklyn side and walk towards Manhattan to see the whole city.

 Try to plan your trip during sunset when the city looks the most beautiful.
 You can choose to walk or bike across the bridge.

 - From Manhattan: Bronx, Queens and Brooklyn Bus Tour

 - Brooklyn Street Art Walking Tour

 - Brooklyn Bridge & Dumbo 2.5-Hour Walking Tour